Pectineus muscle: Innervation

 The lumbar plexus is formed from the anterior rami of nerves L1 to L4 and some fibers from T12.
 With only five roots and two divisions, it is less complex than the brachial plexus and gives rise to a number of nerves including the femoral nerve and accessory obturator nerve.
 The pectineus muscle is considered a composite muscle as the innervation is by the femoral nerve (L2 and L3) and occasionally (20% of the population) a branch of the obturator nerve called the accessory obturator nerve.
 When it is present, the accessory obturator nerve innervates a portion of the pectineus muscle, entering the muscle on its dorsomedial aspect.
 The greater nerve to the muscle is the femoral nerve.
 Unlike the obturator accessory nerve, the femoral nerve is always present and provides the sole innervation for the pectineus muscle in over 90% of cases.
 The muscle is also innervated by the accessory obturator nerve in the 8.7% of cases in which the nerve occurs.

 Function

 Its primary functions are contributing to hip flexion and hip adduction.
 Secondarily, it also internally rotates the thigh.

+Injury

+In sports medicine the pectineus muscle forms part of the PLAC concept.
+The pectineus muscle can be injured in isolation, although rarely: more commonly the pectineus muscle is injured in association with adductor longus avulsions or injuries to the PLAC complex.